Jonathan Schoop Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.79 team ERA that ranks 26th across all MLB pitching staffs.
+- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.87).

-- White Sox pitchers combine to give up 72 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- White Sox pitchers combine to surrender 84 total home runs at a rate of 1.4 per game (second-most in the league).

-- Scholtens gets the call to start for the White Sox, his first of the season.
+- The White Sox are sending Cease (3-3) to the mound to make his 13th start of the season.
+He is 3-3 with a 4.88 ERA and 68 strikeouts in 62 2/3 innings pitched.

+- His most recent appearance came on Sunday against the Detroit Tigers, when the righty threw four innings, surrendering four earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.